OfficeDev/office-js-docs-pr/docs/develop/use-runtime-logging-to-debug-manifest.md

 # Use runtime logging to debug the manifest for your Office Add-in

 You can use runtime logging to debug your add-in's manifest.
-This feature can help you identify and fix issues with your manifest that are not detected by XSD schema validation; for example, a mismatch between resource IDs.
+This feature can help you identify and fix issues with your manifest that are not detected by XSD schema validation, such as a mismatch between resource IDs.
 Runtime logging is particularly  useful for debugging add-ins that implement add-in commands.

 >**Note:** The runtime logging feature is currently available for Office 2016 desktop.